Western Stone

 The Western Stone is a monolithic ashlar (worked stone block) forming part of the lower level of the Western Wall in Jerusalem.
 This largest stone in the Western Wall is visible within the Western Wall Tunnel.
 It is one of the largest building blocks in the world.

 Dimensions

 Exposed face

 The stone's exposed face can be freely measured and is 13.55 m long and 3.3 m high, but its width, or depth, is hidden within the wall.

 Depth

 In June 2006, Harry M. Jol, from the University of Wisconsin–Eau Claire, performed measurements with ground-penetrating radar (GPR) to determine the depth of the stone.
 The conclusion of his team was that its depth ranges from approximately 1.8 to 2.5 m.
 Prior estimates ranged up to 16.5m.

 Weight

 The calculated weight of the stone block is of 250–300 tonnes, based on Jol's measurement.
-Prior to the Jol's GPR measurement, the stone was estimated to weigh between 550 and 600 tonnes.
+Prior to Jol's GPR measurement, the stone was estimated to weigh between 550 and 600 tonnes.